VitSalis/ting/etc/spec/ARCHITECTURE.md

 There are several react components on the client-side.
 The Ting component is of significance, because it is responsible for networking with the server-side of the ting application.
-The Ting component uses web sockets to communicate with the real-time portion of the server and AJAX to communicate with the API portion of the server.
+The Ting component uses web sockets and AJAX to communicate with the real-time portion of the server and AJAX to communicate with the RESTful API portion of the server.

 The rest of the components are agnostic in regards to networking, and are able